 Police radar is a Doppler radar.
 It measures speed by looking for a red shift or blue shift in light, similar to the way astronomers measure the velocity and distance of stars.

-The radar antenna emits a beam of light in the radio frequency range.
-The light bounces off of the target, and then returns to the police radar antenna.
+The radar antenna emits a radio beam.
+The beam reflects off of the target, and then returns to the police radar antenna.
 The velocity of the target will change the frequency of the radar signal.
 That change in frequency is interpreted by the radar unit and shown to the officer as the target's speed.

 In order for the officer to make a speeding case he needs to establish the following: